Excel TVExcelTV

 I’ve found that combining unique value counts with advanced Excel functions opens up powerful possibilities for strategic analysis.
 Let’s explore how to leverage subtotals, ROWS, and IF statements to gain deeper insights from our data.

-Analytical Reporting with Subtotal and Rows Functions
+Analytical Reporting with Filtered Rows

 1. Set up a data range with headers